Understanding MAC Addresses

 Hexadecimal Representation

-MAC addresses use base-16 (hexadecimal) notation, combining digits 0–9 and letters A–F. Common formats:
+MAC addresses use 48-bit hexadecimal (base-16) notation, combining digits 0–9 and letters A–F. Common formats include:

 Internal Breakdown